-\end{Theorem} \begin{Remark} Indeed the condition $\X$ having a $\chi$-quadratic variation may be replaced with the weaker condition $\X$ and $M$ having a $\nu_0\hat\otimes_\pi \mathbb{R}$-covariation for any real local martingale $M$. \end{Remark} \begin{proof}[Proof of Theorem \ref{th:prop6}] By definition $\X$ can be written as the sum of a continuous local martingale $\M$ and a $\nu$-martingale-orthogonal process $\A$.
+\end{Theorem} \begin{Remark} Indeed the condition $\X$ having a $\chi$-quadratic variation may be replaced with the weaker condition of $(\X,M)$ having a $\nu_0\hat\otimes_\pi \mathbb{R}$-covariation for any real continuous local martingale $M$. \end{Remark} \begin{proof}[Proof of Theorem \ref{th:prop6}] By definition $\X$ can be written as the sum of a continuous local martingale $\M$ and a $\nu$-martingale-orthogonal process $\A$.

 Let $N$ be a real-valued local martingale.
-Taking into account Lemma \ref{lm:Prop3} and that the covariation of two real local martingales defined in \eqref{DefRealIntCov}, coincide with the classical covariation, it is enough to prove that Let $t \in [s,T]$.
+Taking into account Lemma \ref{lm:Prop3} and that the covariation of two real local martingales defined in \eqref{DefRealIntCov}, coincides with the classical covariation, it is enough to prove that Let $t \in [s,T]$.
 We evaluate the $\epsilon$-approximation of the covariation, i.e.

 It equals

 where

 and